itchio/itch/docs/integrating/platforms/linux.md

 ## Common game engines (Unity, etc.)

-Game engines like Unity take care of bundling any required libraries directly in their export - some of them will give you a folder that you can just zip up and upload to itch.io, the app will install and run them, no questions asked.
+Game engines like Unity take care of bundling any required libraries directly in their export - some of them will give you a folder that you can just compress and upload to itch.io, the app will install and run them, no questions asked.

 [Unity]: https://unity3d.com/